cihankandis/card-clash/README.md

 **Comprehensive Testing**
 All components and services are tested covering a wide range of cases, to ensure reliability and stability.

+**Styling**
+I used BEM naming convention for better readability and maintainability.

+**Change Detection Strategy**
+I used ChangeDetectionStrategy.OnPush for better performance.

+## Future Enhancements

+there's always room for improvement.
+Here are some of them:

+- Accessibility
+- Internationalization
+- Customizable Themes (using scss variables would make it easier to update styles.)

 ## Components

 - **CardComponent:**